-Question 6: Do they offer tips for on-page optimisation?
+Question 6: Does the SEO consultant offer tips for on-page optimisation?

 Sure, consultants are concerned about how your website looks at first glance, but they are also interested in what goes on behind the scenes–on-page optimisation.
 They know that this is the type of SEO that will help you to communicate directly with the search engines.
 This is how you will let Google know who you are, what you offer, and if what you offer is relevant to your target audience.